Tax Consequences of Cashing in Life Insurance Policy [2023]

 What are the tax consequences of the interest growth on the cash value in a whole life policy?

 The tax consequences of cashing in life insurance policy do not apply while the cash value of your whole life insurance policy is still accumulating.
 In this case, it will not be taxed.
-It is known as “tax-deferred.”
+It is known as “tax-deferred.” u003cbru003eu003cbru003eIt means your money grows at a faster rate because it’s not being reduced by tax deductions yearly and the interest on your cash value is applied to a more significant amount.

 What happens to a life insurance policy when policy loan balance exceeds cash value?

-What happens when cash value exceeds death benefit?
+What happens when cash value exceeds u003cstrongu003edeath benefitu003c/strongu003e?

 Final Words: Tax Consequences of Cashing in Life Insurance Policy